Heidi Reid has a Masters of TESOL, Grad Dip Ed (Primary), MBA (Human Resource Management).

 Alek has provided leadership, engaging strategy, and expert consulting to the international education sector over the last 20 years.
 He is Partner at Edified, an Australian-based education industry consulting firm that provides strategic consulting, solutions and results-driven projects for universities and organisations across the Asia-Pacific region.
 For over a decade, he held senior positions across International, External Relations and Strategy portfolios at the University of New South Wales (UNSW Sydney), as well as several years in senior marketing positions within Study Group in Australia and China.

 In addition, Alek has held leadership positions in the AUIDF, the Go8 International Directors forum and co-authored the IEAA Employability Guide (2020 ed.).
 Alek has a depth of education sector experience offshore, with over a decade of working in China and Japan in addition to university admissions experience in the US.
 He holds a Doctor of Education from the University of Southern California.

 Scott Spragg was one of the founding team members of Amerigo Education, a provider of supportive boarding communities for international students in partnership with strong American preparatory middle and high schools.

 Prior to Amerigo, Scott served as Vice President of Marketing and Recruitment for Navitas’ university programs in North America.
 Scott has previously lived, studied, and worked in China, holding a position at the Australian Embassy in Beijing as well as founding one of the first foreign-owned media production companies in China.
 Scott has a strong passion for international education and the benefits it brings to institutions.

-Alison Taylor is an experienced education sector specialist with more than 20 years’ experience in managing education operations across international, vocational and online education sectors.
+Alison Taylor is an education sector specialist with more than 20 years’ experience in managing education operations across international, vocational, transnational, online education and pathways programs.

-Starting her career at University of Technology Sydney, Alison has held senior and executive positions at University of New South Wales, Macquarie University and the NSW Department of Education.
-Alison is a graduate of the Asialink Asian Leaders program, the Women on Boards – Next Generation of Corporate Female Leaders program and is a graduate member of the Australian Institute of Company Directors.
+Starting her career at the University of Technology Sydney (UTS) and has held senior positions at UNSW, Macquarie University, the NSW Department of Education and Navitas.
+Alison is a graduate of the Asialink Asian Leaders Program, the Women on Boards Next Generation of Corporate Female Leaders Program and is a Graduate Member of the Australian Institute of Company Directors (GAICD).